gabfv/how-to-various/Cygwin-Git-Bash-with-KeeAgent/Make-Git-Bash-Cygwin-works-with-Keeagent.md

 2. Add the location of the MSYS socket file to the environment variable named SSH_AUTH_SOCK.

 ### MSYS Socket file
-One simply create a socket file by following these steps :
+One can simply create a socket file by following these steps :

 1. Click on the menu **Tools -> Options**.
 2. Navigate to the **KeeAgent** tab.